dradtke/blog/content/post/gtk-giphy.md

 }
 {{</highlight>}}

-The `Gtk.ApplicationWindow` class requires a constructor that takes an instance of a `Gtk.Application`, so the constructor takes our custom `Application` as its only parameter.
+Note that we define the constructor to accept an instance of our `Application`.

 The `Object(...)` line is a little weird for those unfamiliar with GObject and Vala, but the short of it is that it's Vala's syntax for assigning multiple properties at once during construction.
-In this example, we specify the window's application instance, and a title.
+In this example, we just specify the window's application instance (required) and a title (optional).
 Lastly, we tell GTK+ to show the window.

 `Application` is similarly short: